SwathiSathish/text-translator/README.md

 # README

-This is a Ruby application for text translator
+Rails application for Text Translator using Google translator library

-This is a list of steps to:
+This is a list of steps to do:

 * Set up the project locally
 * Start the application and run the API's in postman to see the working